HadesLabs/one-stop-piracy-shop/README.md

 ### Windows
 * [FitGirl Repacks](https://fitgirl-repacks.site/) ⭐ - PC games that have been heavily compressed.
 This will save time on the download, but the game will be the same size as a normal install after it finishes installing, and the install procedure will take significantly longer.
 Heaps of games though, including Switch games with an emulator ready to go included in all of them. *Most, if not all, downloads use torrents along side DDLs.
 Use a VPN when torrenting.*
 * [DODI Repacks](https://dodi-repacks.site/) - Same concept as FitGirl.
 Slightly bigger repacks but faster install time.
 Also has Switch games. *Most, if not all, downloads use torrents along side DDLs.
 Use a VPN when torrenting.*
+* [1337x](http://1337x.to/) - General torrent site, great for games.
+Contains releases from the Scene and from repackers like DODI and FitGirl. *All downloads use torrents.
+Use a VPN when torrenting.*
+* [Masquerade Repacks](https://masquerade.site/) - Same as DODI and FitGirl.
+Includes repacks of Xbox 360 games with emulators. *Uses torrents alongside Google Drive and other DDL links.
+Use a VPN when torrenting.*
+* [GamesDrive](https://gamesdrive.net) - Forum for game cracks.
+Requires JDownloader to download games.
+Instructions are on game releases. *DDL only.*
+* [Steam Underground - cs.rin.ru](https://cs.rin.ru/) - Very reputable forum for game cracks.
+Website appears to be in Russian at first, translate the page to English and sign up for an account.
+You'll be brought to an English forum which you can use to download your games.
 ### Nintendo Switch
 These games can be downloaded and played through an emulator or on a Switch that has had CFW installed.
 Check out [r/SwitchPirates](https://reddit.com/r/SwitchPirates) for more information on using CFW to pirate games.
+If using an emulator, see if FitGirl or DODI has a repack first, as it will be significantly easier to setup.

 * [nsw2u](https://nsw2u.xyz/) ⭐ - Contains heaps of Switch games.
 Some downloads use torrents, these are indicated on the cover art of the game.
 You may need to disconnect from your VPN to get into the website because of the DDoS protection.
 Just remember to completely quit your torrent client before doing this, and turn it back on before downloading any torrents from the site.
 * [Softcobra](https://www.softcobra.com/ntdo/ntdo-swh/swh-nsp-collection/) - Switch games again.
 All the links will need to be decoded through the [Nin10news decoder](https://nin10news.com/decode/).
 Check nsw2u before using this site. *Most, if not all, downloads use torrents.
 Use a VPN when torrenting.*

 ### PS4
-PS4 emulation is currently unusable and difficult to setup.
+PS4 emulation is currently unusable, difficult to setup, only works on Linux, and requires a modded PS4.
 These downloads are for people on a PS4 with CFW.
 I have not tested any of these links.
+These may or may not use torrents.

 * [Auctor](https://auctor.tv/category/ps4/)
 * [PKGPS4](https://www.pkgps4.com/)